Bob Outterside

-Robert Outterside AO (6 March 1932 - 8 August 2022) was a rugby union player who represented Australia.
+Robert Outterside AO (6 March 1932 – 8 August 2022) was an Australian rugby union player.

 Outterside, a number 8, was born in Sydney and played two international rugby matches for Australia.

 Away from football, Outterside was also a successful teacher and school administrator, rising to become Headmaster of Sydney Boys High School.
 In 1990 he was appointed an Officer of the Order of Australia (AO) for service to education.

+Outterside died on 8 August 2022, at the age of 90.